.

 - Brain structure: People with an overactive amygdala (a region involved in the fear response) may experience increased anxiety in social settings.

-- Environment: Some people may develop social anxiety disorder following a distressing social event, such as extreme embarrassment during childhood.
+- Environment and previous experiences: Some people may develop social anxiety disorder following a distressing social event, such as extreme embarrassment during childhood.

 Current Treatment for Social Anxiety